100% Whole Wheat Pizza Dough |Pizza Dough With Wheat Flour is a healthy substitute to regular pizza which is made with refined flour or bread flour.

 But seriously there is no need for all-purpose flour.
 You try it and the difference will not be apparent at all.

-But frankly speaking, this was not the case with me until a few months back.
+Today I make Pizza very often but frankly speaking, this was not the case with me until a few years back.
 Though I could bake loaves of bread, garlic bread, buns etc but the pizza was raising doubts.
 Doubts as to whether to bake the base first or to bake base with sauce or with everything, etc, etc. Somehow I was not comfortable making pizzas at home.
 Also, the results were not great so pizzas took a back seat.
 Sometimes, the problem is not as big as we project it in our thoughts.
 Probably, this was the case with me also.

 But, as usual, with practice and reading, I have overcome this aspect and now, we have pizza in our dinner at least once a week, that too, of whole wheat flour.